beeradmoore/Xam.Plugin.Mixpanel.Android/README.md

 And then follow the docs provided at the Mixpanel Developer Documentation (https://developer.mixpanel.com/docs/android)
 ## Build

 These build instructions are intended to be run on macOS.
-If you'd like to run them on Windows you need to open the `.sh` files and run equivilant commands for Windows.
+If you'd like to run them on Windows you need to open the `.sh` files and run equivalent commands for Windows.

 ### Local dll builds
 1. Navigate to the `Binding` directory